Zetaorionis/leaflet-challenge/README.md

 # leaflet-challenge

-Your first task is to visualize an earthquake dataset.
+First task is to visualize an earthquake dataset.
 Complete the following steps:
 Get your dataset.
 To do so, follow these steps:
 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the USGS GeoJSON Feed Links to an external site. page and choose a dataset to visualize.